 Fisher-Price Laugh & Learn On-the-Go Camper:

 One of June’s few 1st birthday presents and she has loved it ever since!
-It keeps her busy and it’s great for toddlers just learning to wash as you can push it as well!
+It keeps her busy with pretend play and it’s great for toddlers just learning to walk, because it doubles as a push toy.

 Montessori Busy Board: